Dijker/nu.dijker.PaperTrails/APPSTORE.md

 _HomeyScript.apiPost('log', { log:'Hello  World  of HomeyScript!'} );_

 ## Version 0.6.0
+* German translation by PhilSniff
+* several updates to Fix on Homey firmware v2.0
-* Removed option to Import Z-Wave Log.
+* Removed option to import Z-wave logs
+* Hide Download Button on Mobile Interface (pls Go to Developers site)
+* Temporary hide Maintenance panel (as it doesn't work in 2.0)

-## Version 0.5.0
+## Version 0.5.0 and before
 * add Filter option on Log viewer
 * cleanup some code
 * Remove option to choose not to append!